Ted Sablay

 Best for

-• One section that won’t lock (intro, riff, turnaround, bridge)
+• One section that won’t lock (riff, turnaround, intro, bridge)

-• Arrangement questions (“what part should I play here?”)
+• An arranging question (“what part should I play here?”)

-• Leave with a short practice move for the week
+• You leave with a short practice move you can repeat all week

 60 minutes